Rodrigo

-Rodrigo (/rɒˈdriːɡɔː/) is a Spanish, Portuguese and Italian name derived from the Germanic name Roderick (Gothic *Hroþareiks, via Latinized Rodericus or Rudericus), given specifically in reference to either King Roderic (d.
+Rodrigo (/rɒˈdriːɡɔː/) is a Spanish and Portuguese name derived from the Germanic name Roderick (Gothic *Hroþareiks, via Latinized Rodericus or Rudericus), given specifically in reference to either King Roderic (d.
 712), the last Visigothic ruler or to Saint Roderick (d.
 857), one of the Martyrs of Córdoba (feast day 13 March).

 The modern given name has the short forms Ruy, Rui, and in Galician Roy, Roi.

 The patronymic surname of this name is "Rodríguez".

-The name is very frequently given in Portugal; it was the most popularly given masculine name in 2011-2012, and during 2013-2016 ranked between 4th and 2nd most popular.
+The name is very frequently given in Portugal; it was the most popularly given masculine name in 2011–2012, and during 2013–2016 ranked between 4th and 2nd most popular.

-It is also moderately popular in Spain, ranking between 30th and 60th most popular during 2002-2015.
+It is also moderately popular in Spain, ranking between 30th and 60th most popular during 2002–2015.